aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-checkboxes-html-or-images-during-mail-merge/_index.md

 The **MailMerge.FieldMergingCallback** property accepts a class implementing the **IFieldMergingCallback** interface.
 This class defines the method that is called to handle the merging for the image field.
 The method handler receives an argument of type **ImageFieldMergingArgs**.
 There are three properties available **ImageFieldMergingArgs.ImageFileName**, **ImageFieldMergingArgs.ImageStream** and **ImageFieldMergingArgs.Image** to specify where the image must be taken.
 Set only one of these properties.
 The below example shows how to insert images stored in a database BLOB field into a report.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-mail_merge-InsertImagesFromADatabase-.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-InsertImagesFromADatabase-.java" >}}

 ## Setting Image Properties during Mail Merge